Real Time with Bill Maher: Changes between 2020 and 2025

 The season 19 episode scheduled for May 14, 2021, was canceled after Maher tested positive for COVID-19 during the show's weekly testing for COVID.
 The episode was to feature Neil deGrasse Tyson, Max Brooks, and Dan Carlin as guests.
 The following May 21 show was canceled as a precaution.
+In September 2021, HBO announced that the show had been renewed for two additional seasons, keeping the show on the air through a twenty-second season, which ran through the end of 2024.

 For season 20, the show does not air live, rather it is pre-recorded at 7:00 pm ET with the 10:00 pm ET airing unchanged with the same three-guest format from the previous season.
 "Overtime" returned on January 21, 2022, following the season premiere.
 Instead of the usual four guests format, it is the three guests, the first guest interviewed after the monologue, and the two guests who sit with Maher at the discussion table during the rest of the show.
 This format has continued into season 21 and season 22.

+In March 2024, HBO announced that the show had been renewed for two additional seasons, keeping the show on the air through its twenty-fourth season, which will run through the end of 2026.
 Episode 11 of season 23, which aired April 11, 2025, was controversial for Maher describing his positive experience when talking with US President Donald Trump.
 Maher's guest Josh Rogin pointed out after Maher's monologue that Maher had been "used as a prop" by Trump to play the media and that Maher had been swayed by the "proximity as principle".
 Political YouTube commentator Adam Mockler echoed this sentiment.